Peter Kilabuk

-Peter Kilabuk (born 27 September 1960 in Pangnirtung, Northwest Territories (now Nunavut)) is a Canadian politician, who was the Member of the Legislative Assembly (MLA) for the electoral district of Pangnirtung in the Legislative Assembly of Nunavut from 1999 to 2008.
+Peter Kilabuk (born 27 September 1960 in Pangnirtung, Northwest Territories (now Nunavut) is a retired Canadian politician, who was the Member of the Legislative Assembly (MLA) for the electoral district of Pangnirtung in the Legislative Assembly of Nunavut from 1999 to 2008.

 On 9 June 2006 Kilabuk was appointed speaker of the Legislative Assembly.
 He did not stand for re-election in the 2008 territorial election.

 Prior to becoming an MLA, Kilabuk worked for Parks Canada and is a member of the Canadian Rangers.